|Guide||♦||77 Triplogs||3 Topics|

-The canyon starts out wide and low brush.
+The canyon starts wide and low brush.
 Surrounding peaks jut up 1000 feet above White Canyons floor.
-Interesting boulder chokes, pools and the twisting canyon make up this adventure.
+Interesting boulder chokes, pools, and the twisting canyon make up this adventure.
 Cairns line the canyon but really aren't necessary.
 They actually screwed up our line of travel on the return.
-Sections of smooth sculptured granite are eye pleasing.
-About a mile into the canyon it appears to fork.
+Sections of smooth sculptured granite are eye-pleasing.
+About a mile into the canyon, it appears to fork.
 Go left.
-To the right travel is difficult then opens up soon after.
-So like I said go left.
+To the right, travel is difficult then opens up soon after.
+So like I said, go left.

 It's about a mile and a half more to the Tonto Forest boundary.
 Pleasing canyon wall views continue, but the real excitement has been conquered.
 More brushy sections and less boulder hopping lies ahead.

 I was pretty amazed when I first drove in to find a trail register out in the middle of nowhere.
 Then to see that several have passed through this area over the years.
 It had been a while since the last entry.
-On the other hand there was more entries than I would have expected for such a remote area.
+On the other hand, there were more entries than I would have expected for such a remote area.
 We got a good chuckle reading the entries.
-Several noted how beautiful the canyon was but the repeated gunfire was annoying.
+Several noted how beautiful the canyon was, but the repeated gunfire was annoying.
 I guess we lucked out as we didn't experience the gunfire.
-Then again we came at the hottest and most humid time of the year so there wasn't much company.
+Then again, we came at the hottest and most humid time of the year, so there wasn't much company.
 Other trip note entries included "looking for the BIG Javelina", "played with animals", "to cave, great trip", "clear water pools", "totally stoked", "consistent gunshots added to the wilderness feel", "press on past boulders, worth it!", "save the desert, club a golfer!", "saw javelinas".

-Along the way we saw a blue jay only to be distracted by a cardinal zipping past him.
-We also saw a snake, a baby turtle dive into one of the pools, nearly every pool encountered involved a few frogs lunging in.
+Along the way, we saw a blue jay, only to be distracted by a cardinal zipping past him.
+We also saw a snake, a baby turtle dive into one of the pools.
+Nearly every pool encountered involved a few frogs lunging in.
 Only one plane flew by in the far distance.
 Nobody else was in the canyon.
-No gunfire but, passed ma and pa homer on the way out in Walnut Canyon river bottom.
-They had shovels and where doing something on the side of the river.
-Hopefully nobody died.
+No gunfire but passed ma and pa homer on the way out in Walnut Canyon river bottom.
+They had shovels and were doing something on the side of the river.
+Hopefully, nobody died.
 Have fun and be careful.
 8/15/00

 I've never been one to snack on the trail.
-Basically I usually carry a few mountain biking (what I call) sugar packets.
-If you're tired and burnt they get you going in hurry.
-Well since Rachelle is so damn fragile I decided I better bring something more to munch on.
-Since I'm not into snacking I did the Joe thing.
+Basically, I usually carry a few mountain biking (what I call) sugar packets.
+If you're tired and burnt, they get you going in a hurry.
+Well, since Rachelle is so damn fragile, I decided I better bring something more to munch on.
+Since I'm not into snacking, I did the Joe thing.
 I brought everything I could think of eating on a trail. ...so the final report...
 The little peanut butter Ritz crackers were awesome on the trail!
 Probably why I'm getting FAT!

-The trail register entries didn't seem to mention so much gun fire this time.
-Once again we didn't hear any either.
-There was one long entry from a very upset man.
-He wrote...they should pave the trail and make it wheel chair accessible.
-He said it was so boring and bla bla bla.
-I'll tell ya what, if this is boring I wonder what excites this guy!
-On the way out we passed two couples that were hiking the two mile access road.
-Which has beautiful scenery but nothing like on the trail.
+The trail register entries didn't seem to mention so much gunfire this time.
+Once again, we didn't hear any either.
+There was one long entry from an agitated man.
+He wrote...they should pave the trail and make it wheelchair accessible.
+He said it was so boring and blah blah blah.
+I'll tell ya what, if this is boring, I wonder what excites this guy!
+On the way out, we passed two couples that were hiking the two-mile access road, which has beautiful scenery but nothing like on the trail.
 One couple had just made it to the trail register on our way out.
 They signed the register and headed back.
 I thought it seemed funny to hike a road to a trail then turn around.
 I'm wondering if the upset guy even made it on the trail.
 Maybe he just hiked the road like these other two couples.